cloudmine/node-snippet-base/README.md

 ## Getting Started

-1. In `index.js`, the `module.exports` call **must** occur before the `.start` method is called, otherwise Apollo will not be able to identify public snippets available for invocation.
+1. In `index.js`, the `module.exports` call **must** occur before the `.start` method is called, otherwise Logic Engine will not be able to identify public snippets available for invocation.
 2. `CloudMineNode.start` requires the current scope, the root file, and has a callback to let you know when the package is ready for inbound requests.

 ## Running Snippets Locally